mozilla/node-convict/README.md

 * **Default values**:  Every setting *must* have a default value.
 * **Environmental variables**: If the variable specified by `env` has a value, it will overwrite the setting's default value.
 An environment variable may not be mapped to more than one setting.
 * **Command-line arguments**: If the command-line argument specified by `arg` is supplied, it will overwrite the setting's default value or the value derived from `env`.
 * **Documentation**: The `doc` property is pretty self-explanatory.
-The nice part about having it in the schema rather than as a comment is that we can call `conf.getSchemaString()` and have it displayed in the output.
+The nice part about having it in the schema rather than as a comment is that we can call `config.getSchemaString()` and have it displayed in the output.
-* **Sensitive values and secrets**: If `sensitive` is set to `true`, this value will be masked to `"[Sensitive]"` when `conf.toString()` is called.
+* **Sensitive values and secrets**: If `sensitive` is set to `true`, this value will be masked to `"[Sensitive]"` when `config.toString()` is called.
 This helps avoid disclosing secret keys when printing configuration at application start for debugging purposes.

 ### Validation